How to Apply to the Chemistry Ph.D. Program

 Because Chemistry PhD students are funded as teaching assistants during their first year, all international students and permanent residents must provide valid TOEFL or IELTS scores that meet the following criteria:

 - TOEFL iBT

 - A speaking section score of 26 or higher is required for TA eligibility.

-- A speaking module score of 8 or higher is required for TA eligiblity.
+- A speaking module score of 8 or higher is required for TA eligibility.